-- Attachments to be uploaded into online form as pdf:
+- Attachments to be uploaded into online application form as PDF:

-- CVs of the applicant and main partners, incl. publication lists in pdf (compulsory – free format)
+- CVs of the applicant and main partners, incl. publication lists as PDF (compulsory – free format)

-All application documents must be uploaded through the online submission form.
+All application documents must be uploaded through the online application form.
 Applications sent by email will not be accepted.
 Incomplete proposals will be considered ineligible.

-The deadline for submission, for the 2020 edition, has not been decided yet.
-Once it is, the online submission form will be closed on the deadline date.
+The deadline for submission will be 19 October 2020 (12:00 Swiss time).
+The online application form will be closed on the deadline date.
 No late applications will be accepted – no exceptions!

-Should you encounter any problem in the submission process, contact: email@example.com.
-Please note however that trouble-shooting in the last minutes before the deadline cannot be guaranteed and that SPI will not accept applications sent by email.
+Should you encounter any problem in the submission process, contact: email@example.com .
+Please note however that trouble-shooting in the last minutes before the deadline cannot be guaranteed.

 Eligible proposals submitted before the deadline will be evaluated by an external scientific evaluation panel appointed by the SPI.